at3103/Simple-Shell/README.md

 The main program is present in shell.c which provides and exectable w4118_sh on make.

+My program won't work with trailing or leading spaces.
+This particular feature hasn't been implemented.

 References:

 I have referred the followings links and books to better understand the topics.